Chris Petersen has the Huskies (and Crimson Tide) right where he wants them

 But there is no way a coach who is 5-0 lifetime in top-10 matchups doesn’t think he has a good chance to knock off the top-ranked team in the country.
 As for his players?
 They don’t seem to have given in to the hype, either.

-“We’re ready,” Huskies fullback Psalm Wooching said.
-“We don’t like to do all that taking.
+“We’re ready,” Huskies linebacker Psalm Wooching said.
+“We don’t like to do all that talking.
 We’ll lay low and show our stuff on the field.”

 “I’m just glad we can still play the game at the end of the day, because if it was up to the media, I don’t think we’d have a chance,” added UW offensive lineman Jake Eldrenkamp.
 “The nice thing about football is once you start the game, everything is equal on the playing field.”